awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales.md

 This module also shows how to use SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the SageMaker console.
 To proceed, follow these steps:

 1. **Exploratory Data Analysis**:  For this part of the module, we'll be using a SageMaker notebook instance to explore and visualize a data set.
-To begin, In your notebook instance, click the **New** button on the right and select **Folder**.
+Be sure you have downloaded this GitHub repository as specified in **Preliminaries** before you start.
+Next, in your notebook instance, click the **New** button on the right and select **Folder**.

 2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'video-game-sales'.